-This site provides links to documentaries, reports, and related information on donor conception and donor-conceived people in the United Kingdom and elsewhere, including the United States.
+This site provides links to documentaries, books for parents and children, and related information on donor conception and donor-conceived people in the United Kingdom and elsewhere, including the United States.

 A rapidly expanding body of journal literature has focused on the mental- and emotional-health aspects of ART.
 This information can be researched in PubMed, the online database of the National Library of Medicine.

-Use this automated PubMed search for more articles on Assisted Reproductive Technologies (ART).
+For a selection of articles, see this automated search on Assisted Reproductive Technologies (ART).

 Online newsletters and journals

 This website, published by the Progress Educational Trust (PET), provides news and comment on genetics, assisted conception, embryo/stem cell research and related areas.
 A free email newsletter is available.

 This newspaper includes feature articles on the personal aspect of ART.
 Good search terms include “egg donor,” “sperm donor,” and “in vitro fertilization.”